- 1 How Many Years Back Can IRS Audit You?

 Your typical IRS audit for an individual who did nothing wrong other than possibly making some mistakes on their tax return is usually not that bad.
 It may feel overwhelming and stressful at the time, but in the end, the worst-case scenario is that the IRS issues some additional tax and possibly some relatively small fines and penalties.

-On the other hand, if the IRS believes that you have committed a crime come and/or have knowledge that you have committed a serious infraction, these audits are of course much more serious.
+On the other hand, if the IRS believes that you have committed a crime and/or have knowledge that you have committed a serious infraction, these audits are of course much more serious.

 Eggshell & Reverse Eggshell IRS Audits